Mathematics (MATH)

 MATH 130 F Calculus for Business 4 Units

 72 hours lecture per term.
 This course includes fundamentals of analytic geometry and calculus; differential calculus, integral calculus, and selected applications of calculus; functions and managerial planning and their use in economics and business.
 A scientific calculator will be required; a graphing calculator may be required.
 Computer applications may be included.
-(CSU) (UC Credit Limitation; MATH 130 F, MATH 151 F and MATH 151HF, combined maximum credit one course) (Degree Credit) AA GE, CSU GE, IGETC (C-ID: MATH 140)
+(Degree Credit) (CSU) (UC Credit Limitation; MATH 130 F, MATH 151 F and MATH 151HF, combined maximum credit one course) AA GE, CSU GE, IGETC (C-ID: MATH 140)

 MATH 131 F Calculus for Business with Support 5 Units

 90 hours lecture per term.
 This course contains the same content as MATH 130 F, but includes a fifth unit of instruction to help students who can benefit from additional support.
 This course includes fundamentals of analytic geometry and calculus; differential calculus, integral calculus, and selected applications of calculus; functions and managerial planning and their use in economics and business.
 A scientific calculator will be required; a graphing calculator may be required.
 Computer applications may be included.
-(Degree Credit) (CSU) (UC Credit Limitation; MATH 130 F, MATH 131 F, MATH 151 F and MATH 151HF combined: maximum credit, 1 course, 4 units) AA GE, CSU GE, IGETC
+(Degree Credit) (CSU) (UC Credit Limitation; MATH 130 F, MATH 131 F, MATH 151 F, and MATH 151HF, combined maximum credit, one course, 4 units) AA GE, CSU GE, IGETC

 MATH 140 F Precalculus 6 Units